1p6/Kalamagic/README.md

 If you just want to quickly get your voice changed, here's how:

 1. Install [Python 3](https://www.python.org/) if you don't already have it.
 (Sorry, I have no idea what the minimum version is, but anything vaguely up-to-date should work.)
-2. Opening a command line, run the following commands:
+2. Opening a command line as administrator, run the following commands:
 	- `python -m pip install numpy`
 	- `python -m pip install scipy`
 	- `python -m pip install pyaudio`